davamigo/kafka-streams-poc/README.md

 ## Topics

 - `t.commercial-orders.new`: All the commercial orders.
-No key.
+No aggregationKey.
 - `t.members.new`: All data of the member.
-The key is the member uuid.
+The aggregationKey is the member uuid.
 - `t.products.new`: All data of the product.
-The key is the product uuid.
+The aggregationKey is the product uuid.
 - `t.commercial-orders.converted`: Commercial orders with member data, but without order line.
-The key is the commercial order uuid.
+The aggregationKey is the commercial order uuid.
 - `t.commercial-order-lines.split`: Commercial order lines.
-The key is the commercial order uuid.
+The aggregationKey is the commercial order uuid.
 - `t.purchase-order.new`: Purchase order data.
-The key is the date (int, format YYYMMDD).
+The aggregationKey is the date (int, format YYYMMDD).
 - `t.warehouse-order.new`: The warehouse order data.
-The key is the commercial order uuid.
+The aggregationKey is the commercial order uuid.
 - `t.bill.new`: The bill data.
-The key is the member uuid.
+The aggregationKey is the member uuid.

 ## Schemas